Planning Permit Information

 • Up to 8 detached ADUs can be constructed on a lot with existing multifamily dwellings, provided the total number of ADUs does not exceed the existing units on the lot.

-Pinole has a streamlined approval process for ADUs and JADUs:
+Pinole has a streamlined approval process for ADUs and JADUs where ADU/JADU proposals can be submitted directly through a building permit application:

 • Applications are reviewed ministerially (no public hearing required).

-• Rental Terms: ADUs and JADUs cannot be rented for less than 30 days (no short-term rentals).
+• Rental Terms: Any rentals must be for terms of not less than 30 days (i.e., no short-term rentals).

 • Sales: